bbauska/zombiePolitics/README.md

 every policy Obama proposes regardless of whether it is good for the country as a whole.
-The winners in this logic are the militarists, the defense industries, the bankers, the most powerfiil corporations, the ruling elite, the advocates of ideolog­ ical rigidity, and commanding financial institutions.
+The winners in this logic are the militarists, the defense industries, the bankers, the most powerfiil corporations, the ruling elite, the advocates of ideolog­ ical rigidity, and commanding financial institutions.</p>

-Under such conditions, there is a need to analyze the forces that ushered in such dark times and examine their most unlikely and often invisible victims-those young people who now symbolize trouble rather than promise, and who experience daily the repercussions of adult neglect, ifnot scorn, especially those youth for whom
+<p>Under such conditions, there is a need to analyze the forces that ushered in such
+dark times and examine their most unlikely and often invisible victims-those young people who now symbolize trouble rather than promise, and who experience daily the repercussions of adult neglect, ifnot scorn, especially those youth for whom